Atomistic Framework for Glassy Polymer Viscoelasticity Across Twenty Frequency Decades: Abstract

 \section{Abstract}

 Glassy polymers are central to engineering applications, yet their viscoelastic response over broad frequency and temperature ranges remains difficult to characterize.
 We extend non-affine deformation theory by incorporating a time-dependent memory kernel within the Generalized Langevin Equation for atomistic non-affine motions, yielding frequency-dependent mechanical response.
-Applied to poly(methyl methacrylate) (PMMA), the method captures the shear modulus and relaxation spectrum across more than twenty decades in frequency, from hundreds of terahertz down to the millihertz regime, thus bridging polymer mechanics from ordinary to extreme scales.
+Applied to poly(methyl methacrylate) (PMMA), the method captures the shear modulus and relaxation spectrum across more than twenty decades in frequency, from hundreds of terahertz to the millihertz regime, thus bridging polymer mechanics from ordinary to extreme scales.
 Our predictions show quantitative consistency with independent estimates from oscillatory-shear molecular dynamics, Brillouin scattering, ultrasonic spectroscopy, Split-Hopkinson testing, and dynamic mechanical analysis (DMA), demonstrating a unified theoretical–computational route for multiscale characterization of polymer glasses.

-Glassy polymers are widely used in structural and protective components, where their mechanical response governs performance and durability \cite{colmenero_2015polymers, wang_2024glassy}, yet their viscoelastic behavior over a broad frequency range, covering molecular processes as well as engineering applications, remains poorly characterized.
-This shortcoming reflects the challenge of describing glassy polymer viscoelasticity consistently across the wide range of relevant timescales, both theoretically and experimentally.
-At high frequency level (GHz to THz), molecular simulations of glassy polymers have yielded detailed insight into relaxation dynamics near the glass transition, but at low frequency regimes ($\sim$ Hz) relevant to static load-bearing applications \cite{astm_2013standard,lakes2009viscoelastic,lakes_2017viscoelastic}, viscoelasticity is often described by phenomenological models, in which the polymer’s broad spectrum of relaxation processes is compressed into adjustable parameter sets that represent effective modes rather than distinct molecular mechanisms \cite{tschoegl2012phenomenological}.
-As a consequence, establishing a direct molecular-to-macroscopic link in the mechanical response of polymeric glasses remains challenging.
+Glassy polymers are essential in structural and protective applications, yet their viscoelastic response across experimentally relevant time and frequency scales remains difficult to describe consistently \cite{colmenero_2015polymers, wang_2024glassy}.
+High-frequency molecular simulations (GHz–THz) provide insight into relaxation dynamics near the glass transition, but low-frequency behavior (Hz) relevant for load-bearing applications \cite{astm_2013standard,lakes2009viscoelastic,lakes_2017viscoelastic} are typically modeled through phenomenological frameworks \cite{tschoegl2012phenomenological} that compress broad relaxation spectra into effective parameters.
+As a result, establishing a direct molecular-to-macroscopic link in polymer-glass mechanics remains a central challenge.